unterberg-dev/react-classmate/README.md

 `
 ```

+*Saw this the first time in Material UI's `styled` function, where you can pass the mui-component.*

 ### Using element tag props and validation

 By passing the component and the tag name, we can validate the component to only accept the tag name.
-This is useful if you use the props without the `$` prefix.
+This is useful if you wanna rely on the props for a specific element without the `$` prefix.

 ```tsx
 import { rsc } from 'react-dynamic-classnames'